piotrmiskiewicz/kyma-environment-broker/docs/contributor/04-30-notable-changes.md

 ## Integration with Release Notes

-When a [notable-changes-to-release](../../notable-changes-to-release) directory contains at least one file, a release GitHub action creates a corresponding directory in the [notable-changes](../../notable-changes) directory for the specific KEB release version (e.g., `notable-changes/1.22.1`).
+When the [notable-changes-to-release](../../notable-changes-to-release) directory contains at least one file, the release GitHub action creates a corresponding directory in the [notable-changes](../../notable-changes) directory for a specific KEB version release (for example, `notable-changes/1.22.1`).

 All notable changes are also bundled into the bi-weekly KCP package.
 For example, if the previous KEB version included in a KCP package was 1.21.30 and the next is 1.21.39, all notable changes from versions 1.21.31 through 1.21.39 will be included in that KCP package’s release notes.